oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 **Suggested milestones**:

-1. Finalize the technical document describing new permissions system, including:
+1. Finish the technical spec for the new permissions system, including:
   - New domain objects and services being introduced
   - New storage models needed
   - New tests that need to be added